 Find out how the IRS calculated your bill and credited your account by requesting an account for the period in question.
 Call 800-829-1040 or your local IRS office.
 These printouts are not always easy to understand.
 If you need an explanation, call 800-829-1040, go to your local IRS office, or ask a tax professional for help.
 Compare your canceled checks, prior tax notices, tax refunds withheld, and bank and wage levies with the IRS printout.
 If it doesn’t match up—perhaps the IRS missed some credits you were due—immediately bring this to the attention of the IRS.
 Send copies of your proof of payment or other supporting documentation.

 Almost all old tax bills include penalties and interest.
 It may be possible to have some or all of these unwanted additions canceled (or abated).
-See Chapter 12 to determine whether or not you qualify and how to go about asking the IRS for an abatement.
+See our article about penalties and interest to determine whether or not you qualify and how to go about asking the IRS for an abatement.

 The Tax Gap